Return of Hanuman: Plot

 Meanwhile, on planet Shukra, there is a fight between Rahu and Ketu and accidentally the Sarpdand comes to Earth.
 Danavs come to Earth to search for it but they have to face Maruti.
 Maruti easily defeats Rahu and Ketu with the help of his army of monkeys that came to help him to get free from the hands of culprits (who caught him because he stole the mangoes from his garden).
-In order to defeat Rahu and Ketu, Narada must remind Maruti that he is actually Hanuman.
+To defeat Rahu and Ketu, Narada must remind Maruti that he is Hanuman.
 After Narada and Maruti meet, Maruti is reminded that he can turn to Hanuman as per his will.
 Maruti then turns to the more powerful Hanuman, with his godly powers.
-He still has the appearance of a child but looks like child Hanuman, the appearance from the film's predecessor.
-Then a monster made of polythene and other non-biodegradable waste appears from a volcano that was said to form when Sarpdand merged with the Kamandal thrown by Shukracharya which coincidentally fell into the volcano in Bajrangpur.
+He still has the appearance of a child but looks like the child Hanuman, the appearance from the film's predecessor.
+Then a monster made of polythene and other non-biodegradable waste appears from a volcano that was said to have formed when Sarpdand merged with the Kamandal thrown by Shukracharya which coincidentally fell into the volcano in Bajrangpur.
 The monsters keep on swallowing the villagers of Bajrangpur.
 After struggling to stop the monster, Hanuman asked for help from God Ram.
 God Ram then said that when a blockage, which is seen in the end, is cleared then the monster (mainly made of plastic and other waste thrown by humans) will finish up.
 Hanuman did what Ram said, and the monster was defeated.
-Finally, Hanuman said his farewells to his family and friends and leaves Bajrangpur.
+Finally, Hanuman said his farewells to his family and friends and left Bajrangpur.